-Yakuza, known as Ryu ga Gotoku (龍が如く) in Japan, is an open world action game developed by New Entertainment R&D Dept. #1 and published by Sega for the PlayStation 2 in 2005.
+Yakuza, known as Ryu ga Gotoku (龍が如く lit.
+"Like a Dragon") in Japan, is an open world action game developed by New Entertainment R&D Dept. #1 and published by Sega for the PlayStation 2 in 2005.
 It marks the start of the Yakuza series, a set of successful first party games centered around the world of Japanese organised crime.

 Though not directly related, Yakuza is often seen as a spiritual successor (and lower budget alternative) to Shenmue.
 It was produced by Toshihiro Nagoshi of Super Monkey Ball and Sega AM2/Amusement Vision fame.
 During development the project was known as Project J.

 Taking place in 1995 in Kamoro-cho, a fictional district in Tokyo (which modelled after Shinjuku) story follows Kazuma Kiryu, a young Yakuza working under Dojima Family of Tojo Clan, a powerful Yakuza organization in the Kanto area of Japan.
 Kiryu's life changes irreversibly when one day his love interest Yumi is kidnapped by Dojima, leader of the family Kiryu is serving.
 His close friend Akira Nishikiyama attempts to save Yumi from Dojima and ends up killing him.
 Kiryu decides to take the blame for killing (Nishkiyama's sister is in deathbed) and spends 10 years in prison for murder.

 In prison, Kiryu receives a letter of ex-communication and removed from Tojo Clan.
 Although he is visited by Shintaro Kazama, his adopter father who is also a Yakuza leader, he doesn't hear anything from either Yumi or Nishikiyama.